wp-plugins/entrywizard/readme.txt

 == Changelog ==
+= 1.2.6 =
+* bugfix
 = 1.2.5 =
-* Allow selection by (some) custom fields in the Data Management area.
+* Allow selection by (some) custom fields in the Data Management area, and their use in file prefixes.
   NB: If you created an ewz_extra plugin to make use of extra user data, please read the new version of ewz-extra.txt.
 * Changed the method of generating the zip archive.
 On some servers this may increase the number of images that can be downloaded without timing out.
 * Added an EWZ shortcodes menu in the tinyMCE editor ( second line ), showing only shortcodes for webforms the user has some permissions for.